slepc4py.SLEPc.EPS#

 Notes

-Use DECIDE for ncv and mpd to assign a reasonably good value, which is dependent on the solution method.
+Use DETERMINE for ncv and mpd to assign a reasonably good value, which is dependent on the solution method.

 The parameters ncv and mpd are intimately related, so that the user is advised to set one of them at most.
 Normal usage is the following: